xKaptanCan/python-fast-translator-api/README.md

-# 🚀 Python Fast Translation API (Google Translate Alternative)
+# 🚀 Python Fast Translation API

 A simple, fast, and reliable Python wrapper for the **Ultimate Translation API**.
 Translate text between **120+ languages** with automatic language detection.